 The thermosphere is the highest section of the Earth's atmosphere.
 It starts about 53 miles above sea level and extends to between 311 to 621 miles.
 The exact extent of the thermosphere varies, as it swells and contracts based on the current level of solar activity.
-The thermosphere has an extremely low density and surprisingly high temperatures--between 932-3,632° F. What causes these extreme temperatures?
+The thermosphere has an extremely low density and the range of thermosphere temperature is surprisingly hot -- between 932-3,632° F. What causes these extreme temperatures?

 The source of the thermosphere's heat is radiation emitted by the sun.
 The thermosphere absorbs much of the radiation that Earth receives from the sun, leaving only a fraction to actually reach the surface.
 Ultraviolet radiation, visible light, and high-energy gamma radiation are all absorbed by the thermosphere, which causes the few particles present to heat up considerably.
 The temperature of the thermosphere fluctuates by hundreds of degrees between night and day, and even more widely between the maximum and minimum points of the solar cycle.

 The extremely low pressure of the thermosphere also contributes to its high temperature.
 Heat is defined by the amount of energy possessed by the individual molecules of a material.
 In a warm gas, the particles will move around much more quickly than in a cool gas.
 At sea level, energetic particles will very quickly start to collide with other particles, losing energy with each collision.
 This loss of energy cools the gas unless more heat is constantly added.
 Low pressure means that not many particles are around to collide with, which leads to slower energy loss.
 Thus, a low-pressure gas takes much less energy to heat than a high-pressure gas.